 So you want to run a physical business with a shoplot.
 Recently, I went through the entire process of doing that with initial zero knowledge.
 However, instead of running to a runner (pun intended), I decided to do everything myself in order to learn how to do it and blog about it.
 It is simple and inconvenient process but totally doable.
-I also save a few k in the process.
+I also save a few k in the process, avoiding the business loans bad credit way.
 Let’s get into it because business people are busy people.
 Bear in mind that I registered my business in West Malaysia, in Kajang, so the process may differ in every local council and state.

 - Scout for a shop and sign that tenancy agreement